userx007/uRustBook/docs/MainTopics/47_Compiler_Internals_Understanding.md

    - Viewing MIR output
    - Using `cargo-expand`, `miri`, and other debugging tools

 The guide includes numerous code examples showing both what works and what doesn't, with explanations of the compiler's reasoning.
-Would you like me to elaborate on any specific aspect, such as diving deeper into the borrow checker algorithm, exploring more complex trait resolution scenarios, or providing additional debugging techniques?

 # Rust Compiler Internals: A Deep Dive